fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Don't believe you live in a police state?
+Next time a cop pulls in behind you with their lights on just keep driving and see what happens.
+  Dave Bayert

 The secret of happiness is not in seeking more, but in developing the capacity to enjoy less.
   Socrates